 Since January 2007, the EU also includes workers from Bulgaria and Romania, referred to as A2 nationals.

-Most A2 nationals must comply with strict rules under the Home Office Worker’s Authorisation Scheme and must have worked for twelve months in authorised work before obtaining full EU rights.
-However, from the end of 2013 these restrictions will be lifted, meaning both Bulgarian and Romanian nationals will have full European Law rights.
+Until 31 December 2013 most A2 nationals had to comply with strict rules under the Home Office Worker’s Authorisation Scheme and must have worked for twelve months in authorised work before obtaining full EU rights.

 The habitual residence test states that no person will be treated as habitually resident unless s/he has a right to reside in the UK, Republic of Ireland, Channel Isles or Isle of Man.
 This may affect entitlement to Income Support.

 There are exceptions to these rules and if a person is turned down for Income Support because of the habitual residence test, contact Law Centre (NI).

 The right to reside is complex and subject to constant change.
 See Your Rights in Northern Ireland, a guide for migrant workers at www.lawcentreni.orgor phone the Law Centre’s advice line.